15 Popular American Chicken Breeds

 Living in the U.S., it’s no surprise that we’re blessed with many different chicken breeds to choose from!

-There are several unique varieties within some of the most popular categories, but there are also several uniquely American types you’ll find across this great country!
+There are several unique varieties within some of the most popular categories, but you’ll find several uniquely American types across this great country!

 Check out this list of 15 types of American chicken breeds!